Make-School-Courses/CS-1.1-Object-Oriented-Programming/Herd_Immunity_Project/README.md

   * The addition of at least 2 additional tests to the virus.py file.
   * At least 1 log file generated from running your simulation.
   * simulation_test.py file should be created that allows for testing the simulation.
+  * Answers to the questions above listed in a file named `answers.txt`.

 ### Stretch Challenges